 Is the Sapling portable?

 Yes!
 The Sapling is light enough for one or two people to move it around easily (see below) and even comes with threaded holes on each foot for the intrepid customer who wishes to install casters for locomotion around easy terrain.
-(Hint: get the ones with breaks – you need to be able to level your unit).

 How heavy is the Sapling?

 All assembled, the Sapling is about 90 lbs.
 The heaviest part (the barrel with legs and door installed) is about 50 lbs.

 People usually ask because they are wondering if it will fit in their car.
 The answer is yes!
 We once fit a Sapling Evaporator in a Toyota Corolla!
 (We had to take it apart.)
 The Sapling will fit in any SUV or truck bed.